 City Night Line: Comfortline sleeping-cars

 Other City Night Line is the brand name for German Railways' sleeper services crossing Germany between The Netherlands, Switzerland, Germany, Austria & Prague.
 Most City Night Line services now use brand-new single-deck sleeping-cars called 'Comfortline'.
-These run from Paris to Munich, Paris to Berlin, Amsterdam & Cologne to Prague, Munich and Copenhagen.
-They have 9 'economy' compartments with 1, 2 or 3 beds with washbasin and 3 'deluxe' compartments with 1, 2 or 3 beds plus private shower & toilet.
-There's a shower at the end of the corridor for 'economy' sleeper passengers, there's CCTV in the corridor for security, and all rooms have wing-card locks so you can lock up when you go to the bistro-restaurant.
+These run from Cologne to Prague, Amsterdam to Munich, Amsterdam to Zurich, Hamburg to Munich and other German routes.
+They have 9 economy compartments with 1, 2 or 3 beds with washbasin and 3 deluxe compartments with 1, 2 or 3 beds plus private shower & toilet.
+There's a shower at the end of the corridor for economy sleeper passengers, there's CCTV in the corridor for security, and all rooms have wing-card locks so you can lock up when you go down the corridor to the toilet or shower.
 Click for more pictures & information about these City Night Line sleeping-cars.

-Thello train from Paris to Milan, Verona & Venice
+Thello sleeper train from Paris to Milan, Verona & Venice

 This train uses refurbished Italian sleeping-cars, see the Paris to Venice by Thello page for more information.